|

 his devices to prevent any "lightning."
 He wasn't after impressive

-observed something unique: slowly-repeating sudden vertical discharges
+observed something unique: some slowly-repeating sudden vertical

 which produced sounds resembling gunshots.
 This phenomenon is actually

-predictable, since the output voltage of a silent coil lacking the usual
+predictable, since the output voltage of a "silent" coil lacking the usual

 streamers will rise very much higher than usual, and the stored energy

-varies as V^2 or voltage squared.
+rises as V^2 or voltage squared.
 Double the voltage and you get 4X the

 characteristic breakdowns, any observed discharges will be *much* further